Doctor-love/check_freenas_api/README.md

 The check_freenas_api monitoring plugin utilizes the FreeNAS REST API for status monitoring.
 It's designed to be easily extendable with new "check modes" for monitoring different parts of the system.

-**Use the plugin at your own risk and keep in mind that all contributions are appriciated!**
+**Use the plugin at your own risk and keep in mind that all contributions are appreciated!**

 ### Available check modes